2001 Daytona 500: Qualifying

 Qualifying to determine positions 1-2 for the Daytona 500 and the lineup for the Gatorade Duels happened on February 10, 2001.
 Originally, Bill Elliott and Jerry Nadeau were slated to start first and second, respectively.
 However, during post qualifying inspection, NASCAR determined that Nadeau had an unapproved shock absorber and spring shackle, and his time was disqualified.
 Stacy Compton, who was originally third, moved up to second.

 Dwayne Leik would be the only driver to not set a time.

+Gatorade 125's

+The Gatorade 125s are a pair of NASCAR Winston Cup series held in conjunction with the Daytona 500 annually in February at Daytona International Speedway.
+They consist of two 50 laps and 125 miles in length, which serve as heat races that set up the lineup for the Daytona 500.
+Both races set the lineup for positions 3–30.
+The first race sets the lineup for cars that qualified in odd–numbered positions on pole qualifying day.
+The second race sets the lineup for cars that qualified in even–numbered positions.
+After qualifying races, the next six positions are determined by fastest times in qualifying who have not yet made the field.
+The final seven positions go to provisional starters based on last year's car owner points standings.